Hawaii’s oldest bank was showing its age.

 “Everyone related to different spots.
 That’s when we knew the campaign was a winner.”

-Chris Dods, First Hawaiian Bank, Executive Vice President, Marketing and Communications Division
+Chris Dods, First Hawaiian Bank, Executive Vice President, Consumer Banking and Marketing Group Manager

 - 27% increase in awareness over previous year